 As previously mentioned, Hoen et al. (Hoen et al., 2009) categorized three types of wind turbine stigmas that could affect property values.
 In a site-specific study conducted in Ford and McLean County, Illinois, Hinman (Hinman, 2010) formalized a fourth stigma, wind farm anticipation stigma.
 This stigma decreases property values due to the uncertainty surrounding where turbines will be placed and what effect the wind facility will have on area residents when the development is initially proposed.
 The study examined 3,851 residential property transactions from 2001 through 2009 (Hinman, 2010).
 The study found that when the 240-turbine wind facility was initially announced, property values near the prospective wind facility decreased compared to elsewhere in the county.
 However, after the wind facility entered the operational stage, property values near the wind facility increased faster than those located elsewhere in the county.

+In 2014, Hoen et al. built upon their 2009 study and other existing literature to analyze property value effects in particularly close proximity to wind turbines by using a fixed-effect model on national datasets available and accounting for home values before the announcement of the facility, home values after the announcement but before construction, and potential spatial dependent factors effecting home values.
+The study used home value data from over 50,000 home sales within 10 miles of 67 existing wind power facilities in 27 counties across 9 states, and divided property transaction impacts into four distance-from-turbine categories: < ½ mile, ½-1 mile, 1-3 miles, and 3-10 miles.
+1,198 homes were within one mile of a turbine.
+Within this extensive dataset, the study found that there was no statistical evidence that home prices near wind turbines were affected in either the post-construction or post-announcement/preconstruction periods.
+If effects do exist, either the average impacts are relatively small (within the margin of error in the models) and/or sporadic (impacting only a small subset of homes) (Hoen et al. 2014).

 A property value study in the vicinity of Mendota Hills Wind Farm (62 wind turbines, turbine height to blade tip 297 feet), GSG 1 Wind Farm (40 wind turbines, approximately 399 feet to blade tip), and Lee-Dekalb Wind Center (145 wind turbines, turbine height to blade tip 388 feet) within Lee County, Illinois also examined the wind farm anticipation stigma (Carter, 2011).
 The study examined 1,298 real estate transactions from 1998 to 2010.
 The study suggests that following announcement of the wind project, property values near the proposed wind facility initially decline.
 However the analysis indicates that residential properties located near wind turbines in Lee County have not in fact been negatively affected by the installation of a wind energy facility.
 Assuming the wind facility is appropriately sited using modern, industry standard setbacks, and that it minimizes impacts to nearby residences, property values eventually rebound once the uncertainty surrounding how homeowners are affected by the development disappears.
 The study acknowledges one shortcoming of property value studies, which is that the results presented are not able to state anything about whether being in close proximity to a wind facility affects the ease of selling a home.
 It could be that homes near wind turbines are not for sale or selling and consequently would not be included in the studies evaluating real estate transaction data (Carter, 2011).
 However, the Hoen et al. (Hoen et al., 2009) study estimated a sales volume model and concluded that sales volumes did not decrease with wind energy development.